 The Master of Science in Education (M.S.E.) degree is awarded to all school psychology program candidates who complete the required master's degree course work (minimum of 34 credit hours).
-To ensure eligibility for graduation with the M.S.E., candidates must submit a completed M.S.E.
-Checklist for School Psychology and all associated materials to the director of the program by mid-February of the year the degree is to be awarded.
-At this same time, an official application for graduation must be submitted to the Registrar's Office.
-Check with the Graduate Studies office, (715) 425-3843, for a specific deadline date.
-All master's degree coursework must be completed prior to entry into the educational specialist (Ed.S.) program.
-The M.S.E. candidate must resolve all incomplete grades prior to earning the M.S.E. and starting the Ed.S. program.
+To ensure eligibility for graduation with the M.S.E., candidates must complete all required coursework and be deemed ready to begin practicum.
+At this same time, an official application for graduation must be submitted to the Registrar's Office (can be done through eSIS).
+All master's degree coursework must be completed prior to beginning any educational specialist (Ed.S.) courses.
+Master's degree completers are invited to attend commencement (typically following the spring semester).
+For additional details about commencement, see the UWRF website.